 Neither you, your beneficiary, nor any other claimant may commence a lawsuit against the Plan (or its Trustees, providers or staff) for benefits denied until the Plan's internal appeal procedures have been exhausted.
-This requirement does not apply to your rights to an external review by an independent review organization (IRO) as described on page H-11.
+This requirement does not apply to your rights to an external review by an independent review organization (IRO) under the Affordable Care Act.